-The Highway Authority have been consulted on this application and have raised no objections to the development but have suggested a number of conditions regarding entrance gates, parking provision and access construction methods and materials.
+The agent sent in amended plans addressing the alterations requested by the Highways officer.
+The Highway Authority was consulted on the amended plans and raised no objections to the development but have suggested a number of conditions regarding entrance gates, parking provision and access construction methods and materials.
 The application is made with all matters reserved with the site layout plan being provided for indicative purposes only and, as such, the details of the access are not to be determined at this stage.
 It is, therefore, not necessary to include the suggested highways conditions on this application.